 In today’s big-city culture, one thing I’ve often noticed is that people generally imitate each other.
 That is, they shop at the same places, wear the same clothes, drive the same cars, and even listen to the same music.
-While there isn’t anything inherently wrong with this, it’s also true that in a such a dynamic it can be difficult to find something more original or organic.
+While there isn’t anything inherently wrong with this, it’s also true that with so much imitating it can be difficult to find something more original or organic.
 This is precisely what makes Buy Back the Block, a design label by L.A. born and bred Mauricio Zelada so refreshing.
 With bold designs reminiscent of L.A.’s old street culture, Buy Back the Block both reminds city-goers such as myself about the importance of valuing the places we come from, and how no matter what day it is, we still carry a piece of those places with us, taking strength from the memories they encompass.
 Below, Mauricio tells us a bit of the story behind the BBTB!

 Where in Los Angeles do you hail from?
 I grew up around various neighborhoods: 15th & Normandie, 20th & Hoover, 3rd & Westmoreland, and Rampart & 3rd.
 All those places got a place in my heart.
 Normandie Park in particular is a place filled with memories for me.